 I’ve said pretty much all I have to say, so I’ll have to leave it up to the pantheon-level badass, Robbie Benson, to say what people can do with their first ballot exclusion.

-Topics: Reggie Miller
+Tags: Reggie Miller